banool/aus-crypto-capital-gains-calculator/README.md

 ```
 cargo run -p gui
 ```
 For testing, open `data/fake.csv`.
 This should succeed.
+If you want to see the failure case, open `data/incomplete.csv` instead.
+This data has sells amounting to more than its buys, which means we have insufficient data to calculate the results (at least using the FIFO strategy).

 ### CLI
 To run the CLI, loading up one file using the CoinJar reader, try this: